Invincible season 2: Sound and music

 The audio design of season two was handled by the Boom Box Post team under supervising sound editor Brad Meyer and re-recording mixers Jeff Shiffman and Jacob Cook and was assisted by several sound editors and foley artists.
-The Season 2 focused on dense immersion audio, with dense, powerful hits for action scenes and close, up-close sound for calmer scenes.
-To make superhero combat more substantial, the team laid down 808 kick drum and cannon-style explosions over the hits and added subtle touches like Omni-Man's cape flowing in time with his combat choreography.
-Foley effects were also performed for the series, such as cloth noise, footsteps, and wet sounds to add realism to action and gore-ridden scenes.
+Season 2 focused on dense immersion audio, with dense, powerful hits for action scenes and close-up sound for calmer scenes.
+To make superhero combat more substantial, the team laid down an 808 kick drum and cannon-style explosions over the hits and added subtle touches like Omni-Man's cape flowing in time with his combat choreography.
+Foley effects were also performed for the series, such as cloth noise, footsteps, and wet sounds, to add realism to action and gore-ridden scenes.

 The crew also created distinctive sound effects for telepathic sequences, including a mental conversation between Omni-Man and Allen the Alien, and experimented with layered sounds for the techno-organic Viltrumite warriors by adding metal fragments with human-like characteristics to reflect their half-human origin.

-Music

 Raveena Aurora returned to compose the score for the second season.
 In 2023, The Royals and Radiohead were also confirmed to contribute to the soundtrack.
 The season's soundtrack features several artists, including Chair Model, Speelburg, Mac Albrecht & Orchestre Philharmonique de Strasbourg, RF Shannon, Julianna Barwick, Nick Cave, Blondshell, Zoe Boekbinder, Run the Jewels, N3W N3W & SYDNY, Olivia Wendel, Bad Nerves, Aidan Knight, Woolly Music, That Kid CG, K-Lab, d4vd, Ethel Cain, Fatboy Slim, and Michael Kiwanuka.